wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The WHIP client MAY perform trickle ICE or an ICE restarts {{!RFC8863}} by sending a HTTP PATCH request to the WHIP resource URL with a body containing a SDP fragment with MIME type "application/trickle-ice-sdpfrag" as specified in {{!RFC8840}} with the new ICE candidate or ICE ufrag/pwd for ICE restarts.

 Trickle ICE and ICE restart support is OPTIONAL for a WHIP resource.
-If Trickle ICE or ICE restarts are not supported by the WHIP resource, it MUST return a 405 Method Not Allowed response for any HTTP PATCH request.
+If both Trickle ICE or ICE restarts are not supported by the WHIP resource, it MUST return a 405 Method Not Allowed response for any HTTP PATCH request.
+If the WHIP resource supports either Trickle ICE or ICE restarts, but not both, it MUST return a 501 Not Implemented for the HTTP PATCH requests that are not supported.

 As the HTTP PATCH request sent by a WHIP client may be received out of order by the WHIP resource, the WHIP resource MUST generate a unique strong entity-tag identifying the ICE session as per {{!RFC7232}} section 2.3.
 The initial value of the entity-tag identifying the initial ICE session MUST be returned in an ETag header in the 201 response to the initial POST request to the WHIP endpoint and in the 200 OK of a PATCH request that triggers an ICE restart.